mrabarnett/mrab-regex/regex_3/Features.rst

         p = regex.compile(r"first|second|third|fourth|fifth")

-    but if the list is large, parsing the resulting regex can take considerable time, and care must also be taken that the strings are properly escaped if they contain any character which has a special meaning in a regex, and that if there is a shorter string which occurs initially in a longer string that the longer string is listed before the shorter one, for example, "cats" before "cat".
+    but if the list is large, parsing the resulting regex can take considerable time, and care must also be taken that the strings are properly escaped if they contain any character that has a special meaning in a regex, and that if there is a shorter string that occurs initially in a longer string that the longer string is listed before the shorter one, for example, "cats" before "cat".

     The new alternative is to use a named list::